JoinColony/colonyJS/docs/_Docs_TaskLifecycle.md

 const ipfs = new IPFS();
 ```

 This will run a full IPFS node in node.js or your browser.
 Heads up!
-Running your IPFS node in browser will require you to install the [`Buffer` package](https://www.npmjs.com/package/buffer).
+Running your IPFS node in browser will require you to install the [`Buffer` package](https://www.npmjs.com/package/buffer) seperately (while it's included in node.js by default).

 #### Alternative IPFS setup